Maschinenfabrik Esslingen

-Maschinenfabrik Esslingen (ME), was a German engineering firm that manufactured locomotives, tramways, railway wagons, roll-blocks, technical equipment for the railways, (turntables and traversers), bridges, steel structures, pumps and boilers.
+Maschinenfabrik Esslingen (ME) was a German engineering firm that manufactured locomotives, tramways, railway wagons, rollbocks, technical equipment for the railways, (turntables and traversers), bridges, steel structures, pumps and boilers.

 Founding

 It was founded by Emil Kessler on 11 March 1846 in Stuttgart, as a result of an initiative of the Kingdom of Württemberg to create a railway industry that was not dependent on foreign manufacturers.
 Emil Kessler brought vital experience from his time with the engineering works in Karlsruhe, where he had been a member of the board since 1837 and the sole director since 1842.

 The foundation stone of the new factory was laid at Esslingen am Neckar on 4 May 1846.
 One year later, in October 1847, the first locomotive ordered by the Royal Württemberg State Railways (Königlich Württembergische Staats-Eisenbahnen) or K.W.St.
 E. was delivered.

 History

 After the death of Emil Kessler in 1867 his 26-year-old son, Emil Kessler, took over the factory.
 He ran it until his death in 1895.
 From 1907 another Kessler took the helm of the engineering works: Emil Kessler's youngest son, Ludwig Kessler.
 Later (but prior to his death in 1931), the director was Julius Rosenthal.

 The one thousandth locomotive delivered in 1870 was given the name KESSLER to commemorate the founder of the factory.
 The engineering works worked closely with the Royal Württemberg State Railways so that almost all new engines for the railway company were built at Esslingen.

 The firm earned a very good reputation, initially at home, then increasingly abroad.
 Several takeovers of other companies (Maschinenfabrik Gebr.
 Decker & Co. in 1881, Maschinen- & Kesselfabrik G. Kuhn in 1902), the formation of Costruzioni Meccaniche Saronno (Italy) in 1887 and in 1913 the construction of a new factory at Mettingen demonstrated its success.